emc-openstack/vnxe-cinder-driver/README.md

 ## Supported OpenStack Release

-This driver supports Mitaka release.
+This driver supports Ocata release.

 ## Requirements

-* VNXe3200 with OE V3.1.1
+* VNXe3200 with OE V3.1.1 or later
 * Fibre Channel Licence (if FC is to be used)
 * Internet Small Computer System Interface License (if iSCSI is to be used)
 * Thin Provisioning Licence